-The Corporation's financial liabilities classified as other financial liabilities include accounts payable, accrued liabilities and loan payable.
+The Corporation's financial liabilities classified as other financial liabilities include accounts payable, loans payable and accrued liabilities.

 (e) Cash and cash equivalents:

 Cash and cash equivalents consist of cash on hand, deposits in banks and highly liquid investments with an original maturity of ninety days or less.